Military Service by Men named Pipes

 • Mastin Lee Pipes - (1872 -1948) Mastin is a descendant of John Pipes Jr., William Pipes, and George Washington Pipes.
 He lived in and around Lincoln Co., Kentucky and the city of Danville.
 He served according to his death certificate, probably as a doctor.
 We are working on finding his records.

-• Oliver Henry Pipes - ( Dec 6, 1877- ?)
-He had relatives living in Yokena, Ca., and registered for the draft in Adams Co., Idaho.
-His connection to the family or his service record are not known at this time.
+• Oliver Henry Pipes - ( Dec 6, 1877- 11/26/1936) He had relatives living in Yokena, Ca., and registered for the draft in Adams Co., Idaho.
+His connection to the family is from the N. Carolina family of Hiram Pipes.
+He lived in Idaho after the war.

 • Alfred Washington Pipes - ( Jan 15, 1877 - Jan 26,1944 ) He registered for the draft in Lemhi, Idaho.
 He was a son of James Preston Pipes of Sullivan Co., Missouri.
 I do not have records to indicate that he had active service during the war.

-• William Leonard Pipes - ( Dec 19, 1883 - ?)
-He registered for the draft in Wilmington, Delaware.
+• William Leonard Pipes - ( Dec 19, 1883 - Mar 6, 1943) He registered for the draft in Wilmington, Delaware.
 He was Black and his connection to the family or his service record are not known at this time.
 He is probably connected to the black families that lived in Maryland in the late 1800 census records.
+He was the first black Pharmasist to be certified in Delaware and worked in pharmacies and drug stores there for many years.

 • Cleveland Pipes - (Feb 20 1889 - March 1971) Cleveland was born in Zionsville, Indiana and served in the Army after being inducted on May 25, 1918.
 He is a descendant of John Pipes and Eleanor Slater ( from Pennsylvania), John B. Pipes, William H. Pipes and Lovina Wright.